Written by Bill Parker, Joe Simon

 Published by DC Comics

 R.C.
-Harvey begins his Foreward to this 2nd Hardcover collection of early Captain Marvel comics by pointing out how these stories dispel the common myth that Captain Marvel’s stories were always geared towards humor and fun, with a “whimsical” tone.
-That may have been the case with the 1981 Shazam cartoon, as well as the comics DC comics published at the time, but not in these early issue.
+Harvey begins his Foreward to this second Hardcover collection of early Captain Marvel comics by pointing out how these stories dispel the common myth that Captain Marvel’s stories were always geared towards humor and fun, with a “whimsical” tone.
+That may have been the case with the 1981 Shazam cartoon, as well as the comics DC Comics published at the time, but not in these early issues.
 As I noted in my review of Vol. 1, right from the first origin story, it was pretty dark.

 This volume gives us another collection of stories, starting off with some by his original creative team of writer Bill Parker and artist C.C.
 Beck.
 In their stories, Captain Marvel faces such menaces as the new Heavyweight boxing champion who has teamed up with an evil scientist and a giant gorilla to overthrow the government (yes, I know it sounds silly, but it’s played straight), a haunted house filled with deadly ghosts and zombies, a murderous gambling ring, and good old evil Dr. Sivana again, back with a machine to control the weather for nefarious purposes.